kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *lagging behind competitors*

 ### WEAK BRAND OR REPUTATION
-> Organization does not have recognizable brands or its reputation in the market is not as strong as it should be.
-A weak brand or a poor reputation may make marketing and sales more difficult, cause employees turnover, and slow down business development.
+> Employees feel organization lacks recognizable brands or its reputation in the market is not so strong.
+A weak brand or poor reputation may make marketing and sales more difficult, cause employee turnover, and slow business development.

 __Exemplary statements reported by employees:__